hassio-addons/addon-wireguard/wireguard/DOCS.md

 set, it will use the built-in DNS server from Hass.io.

-**If you are running the [AdGuard][adguard] add-on, you can add `172.30.32.1` as a DNS IP address in the list.** This will cause your clients to use those.
+**If you are running the [AdGuard][adguard] add-on, you can add the LAN IP of your Home Assistant instance as a DNS IP address in the list.** This will cause your clients to use those.
 What this does, it effectively making your clients to have ad-filtering (e.g., your mobile phone), while not at home.